lapp0/distily/readme.md

 ## Features
 Distily allows you to distill a model with
-- Smaller architecture: fewer layers, fewer attention heads, narrower MLP, etc
 - Quantized weights: e.g. bitnet
-- Distinct architecture: e.g. State-Space models such as Mamba
+- Distinct architecture: State-Space models such as Mamba, Mixture-of-Experts (MoE)
+- Modified architecture: Decrease (or increase) the
+  - number of layers
+  - width and depth of attention heads and dense layer.
+  - the number of attention and KV heads.

 ## Usage